You should start thinking about your thesis - your core idea or argument - at the very beginning of your project.

 - Thesis as a series of papers - You can organise your thesis as a series of papers.

 - Temporary binding - There are various ways which you can temporarily bind your thesis before you submit it for examination.

 - Submitting for examination - This section gives you a step-by-step guide on how to submit your thesis for examination.

 - Writing a report on corrections - Most students will have to write a report of thesis revisions before their thesis is finally approved.

-- Permanent binding - After you correct your thesis, submit it for permanent binding and final approval.
+- Submission of final version - After you correct your thesis, submit it to the Graduate Research School for final approval.